 Step 1: Pick the Place

 Contrary to popular opinion, the location should be a place you and your date choose together.
-We recommend narrowing it down to a few places and then let your date make the final decision.
-This avoids awkward situations like mistakenly taking a vegetarian to a steak house.
+We recommend narrowing it down to a few places and let him know the two types of food that you prefer, and then let your date (the man) make the final decision.
+This avoids awkward situations like mistakenly taking a vegan to a steak house with no vegan options.
 Be flexible in case your date has other ideas.
 Always have a secondary location in mind in the event that your date goes well and you want to spend more time together.

 Step 2: Say Your Date’s Name